mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 ## 1 Introduction

-Every Mendix app environment needs a database (to store entities), and a blob file storage bucket (to store the contents of System.FileDocument entities).
+Every Mendix app environment needs a database (to store entities), and a blob file storage bucket (to store the contents of `System.FileDocument` entities).

-When an app developer creates a new environment, the Mendix Operator will automatically create ("provision") a database and blob storage bucket for that environment.
+When an app developer creates a new environment, the Mendix Operator will automatically create ("provision") a database and blob file storage bucket for that environment.
-This way, an app developer doesn't need to install or configure a database - the Mendix Operator automatically prepare the database and blob storage bucket, and link it with the new environment.
+This way, an app developer doesn't need to install or configure a database - the Mendix Operator automatically prepare the database and blob file storage bucket, and link it with the new environment.
 This way, creating a new enviornment is an easy process.

-The Mendix Operator has a modular architecture and offers a multitude of options how to create and attach databases and blob storage buckets to environments.
+The Mendix Operator has a modular architecture and offers a multitude of options how to create and attach databases and blob file storage buckets to environments.
-A _Storage plan_ specifies configuration (a blueprint) how to provide a database or blob storage bucket to a new environment.
+A _Storage plan_ specifies configuration (a blueprint) how to provide a database or blob file storage bucket to a new environment.
 For example, if you create a `postgres-prod` storage plan and configure it to use a specific Postgres instance, an app developer would be able to choose a `postgres-prod` from the database plan dropdown when creating a new environment.
 This plan would create a new Postgres role (user) and a new database (schema/tenant) inside an existing Postgres instance (RDS instance).
 The new Mendix app environment would only be able to access its database/tenant and will be isolated from other apps running on the same Postgres instance.